mnihl/practicalwork2morgan/README.md

 - The aforementioned problem in the description about not knowing what to fill in text-wise in this project made me lose a lot of time and confidence in myself.
 It also made it hard to test the website without content, Lorem Ipsum texts are a solution to this of course.
 - I worried if citing the sources of all images was necessary for this project.
 - Working with tables in html is very messy and can get confusing if you have a lot of row elements with lots of text cluttering up your html file.
 As of now I have not styled it either and am unsure how I will to make it more legible for the user/reader.
+- Unsure once again if it is accepted to use text and information taken from slides when descrbing FCE on fce.html

 ## Conclusions